joestubbs/coe379l-fa25/docs/unit04/rag.rst

 An input provided by the user can be in various formats such as text, image, code, or other modalities.

 The user's query typically triggers two main processes:

 * Retrieval: Fetching relevant context or information from a knowledge base, vector store, or database.

 * Generation: Producing a response using an LLM or other generative model, often conditioned on the retrieved context.

 **Retriever**

-We store embeddings of relevant information from external knowledge sources in a vector database.
-These embeddings serve as the inputs to the retriever, which performs a similarity search to find the most relevant chunks in response to a user query.
-The retrieved information is then passed to the LLM model to produce a context-aware response.
+When the user sends a query, the query text is first converted into an embedding vector using the same embedding model used for your documents.
+Then the retriever queries the vector database, using this query embedding to find the most similar document embeddings stored in the DB.
+Usually, similarity is measured with cosine similarity, Euclidean distance, or other metrics.
+Top K results are returned to the retriver.

 **LLM (Generator)**

-The model (e.g., GPT-style or other LLM) receives the embeddings from user's query combined with the embeddings of context retrieved from the vector store.
-Using these, the LLM generates a response.
+The model (e.g., GPT-style or other LLM) receives the user query along with the relevant context retrieved from the vector store.
+Using this combined prompt, the LLM generates a context-aware response.
- Because the context is drawn from external knowledge sources, the output is more likely to be factually accurate, relevant, and context-aware.

 .. note::

-    When do we use Vector-based RAG vs Graph-based RAG?
+    ``When do we use Vector-based RAG vs Graph-based RAG?``

     Vector-based RAG works best for searching through large amounts of unstructured data like documents or code.
 For example, a system that answers questions from a company’s knowledge base uses vector search to find relevant passages quickly.
     Graph-based RAG is better when connections between pieces of information matter, allowing reasoning across linked data—for instance, a biomedical knowledge graph that finds relationships between drugs, genes, and diseases.